mhausenblas/eksphemeral/README.md

 will be installed automatically, if not present on the system.

 Make sure to set the respective environment variables before you proceed.
-This is so that the install process knows where the dependencies are and which S3 bucket to use for the control plane (`EKSPHEMERAL_SVC_BUCKET`) and where to put the cluster metadata (`EKSPHEMERAL_CLUSTERMETA_BUCKET`).
+This is so that the install process knows where the dependencies are and which S3 bucket to use for the control plane (`EKSPHEMERAL_SVC_BUCKET`) and where to put the cluster metadata (`EKSPHEMERAL_CLUSTERMETA_BUCKET`), for example:

-For example:

 ```sh
 $ export EKSPHEMERAL_HOME=~/eksp